The Eastern part of the world has long known the health benefits of

 Try the traditional Asian Method: heat cold water until just before it boils (or boil it and let it cool for a few minutes), then pour the hot-but-not-boiling water over the tea leaves.
 This methods accents the delicate flavour of green tea.

-Gunpowder tea, importated from China, is simply green tea presented in tiny pellets resembling gunpowder.
+Gunpowder tea, imported from China, is simply green tea presented in tiny pellets resembling gunpowder.
 When placed in hot water the leaves slowly unfold.

 Best way to make the tea